DavidAlexanderMoe/Spotify_and_SoundCloud_Playlist_to_WAV_Folder/README.md

-# Download Spotify Playlist to folder:
+# Download Spotify and SoundCloud Playlists to a folder of .WAV files:

 This script downloads music into one of the best audio qualities: **.wav**.